praha-inc/byethrow/README.md

 ## Introduction

 `@praha/byethrow` is a lightweight, tree-shakable Result type package with a simple, consistent API designed to handle fallible operations in JavaScript and TypeScript.
 It provides a straightforward way to manage errors and results without the complexity of larger libraries.
+For a usage guide, visit the [official documentation](https://praha-inc.github.io/byethrow/).

 ## Structure